The extent of an individual’s liability to Irish income tax depends on:

 - If you spend 183 days or more in Ireland during a tax year or,

 - If you spend 280 days or more in Ireland over a period of two consecutive tax years, you will be regarded as resident for the second tax year.
 For example, if you spend 140 days here in Year 1 and 150 days here in Year 2, you will be resident in Ireland for Year 2.

 As part of a measure to develop and promote Irish exports, recent Finance Acts have introduced an income tax relief called the Foreign Earnings Deduction (FED).
-The FED will apply to Irish tax resident individuals working in certain countries up to 2014.
+The FED will apply to Irish tax resident individuals working in certain countries.
 The relief operates by granting a tax deduction against the individual’s income tax liability where certain conditions are met.